 To reinforce the attainment of our goals, we believe that a substantial portion of the annual compensation of each executive officer should be in the form of variable cash incentive pay.
 In parallel with its review of base salaries for executive officers, the compensation committee considers the design and structure of the executive officer annual incentive awards plan.
-We use annual performance-based cash incentive awards to motivate our executives to meet or exceed our company-wide short-term performance objectives Cash incentive amounts for each executive officer are determined by the compensation committee based on the recommendation of our chief executive officer.
-Although we have a March 31st fiscal year end, we have calendar year budgets and annual cash incentive plans which are based on the calendar year.
+We use annual performance-based cash incentive awards to motivate our executives to meet or exceed our Company-wide short-term performance objectives.
+Cash incentive amounts for each executive officer are determined by the compensation committee based on the recommendation of our chief executive officer.
+Although we have a March 31 fiscal year end, we have calendar year budgets and annual cash incentive plans which are based on the calendar year.
 Cash incentive awards to the Chief Executive Officer and the other named executive officers are shown in the "Non Equity Incentive Plan Compensation" column of the Summary Compensation Table above.
 Annual cash incentive plan awards are designed to reward personal contributions to our success and are earned under a structured formula.
 Each executive has some portion of his or her annual bonus measured against individual management by objective goals, or MBOs, established for that person, which, depending on the executive officer, include revenue growth, national sales and regional vice president management, implementation, planning and strategy for software development and information technology infrastructure, and adherence to company-wide internal financial reporting and controls.
 The maximum amount that any executive may earn based on the MBO element is variable, with full achievement of MBOs resulting in an expected 70% payout and increasing up to a 100% payout for achievement exceeding established MBOs.
 For executive officers with operations responsibilities, this element comprises a lesser percentage of the annual incentive award for the individual, and for executive officers with corporate staff responsibilities, it comprises a greater percentage of the annual incentive award.
 We expect that the MBOs for our executive officers will be difficult to achieve.
 Based on Mr. Clemons' own request, there were no MBOs established for him when he served as our chief executive officer.

-The calendar year 2019 MBOs for Mr. Combs included executive management development, refinement of the strategic and operation management of internal management, and ongoing involvement in marketplace sales efforts.
-Mr. Combs' bonus opportunity was targeted at 75% of his base salary with the ability to achieve up to 100%, and was 75% dependent on achieving overall financial performance and 25% dependent on his contribution toward achieving his calendar year 2019 MBOs.
-Mr. Combs attained 73% of his calendar 2019 bonus opportunity and, hence, earned a bonus of 73% of his base salary in an amount equal to \$393,000 in fiscal year 2020, the payment of which was deferred and paid in the first quarter of fiscal year 2021.
+The calendar year 2020 MBOs for Mr. Combs included increasing revenue from CERIS group health and bill review services, helping develop the executive management and field operations team, continuing to refine the strategic and operations management of internal management, and ongoing involvement in marketplace sales efforts.
+Mr. Combs' bonus opportunity was targeted at 75% of his base salary with the ability to achieve up to 100%, and was 75% dependent on achieving overall financial performance and 25% dependent on his contribution toward achieving his calendar year 2020 MBOs.
+Mr. Combs attained 60.3% of his calendar year 2020 bonus opportunity and hence, received a bonus of 72.1% of his base salary in an amount equal to \$403,000 in fiscal year 2021, the payment of which was deferred and was paid in the first quarter of fiscal year 2022.